Unfair Trade Practice

 Unfair Trade Practice Class Action Lawsuits

 Often, unfair trade practices impact numerous consumers or businesses, making class action appropriate for these claims.
 Class action is a valuable means for consumers who sustained relatively minor damages to collectively assert their rights.
 For example, bringing a direct lawsuit against a pharmaceutical manufacturer would be unfeasible to recoup tens or hundreds of dollars in medication overcharges.
-However, the company’s actions likely harmed multiple patients who can join as a formidable class.
+However, the company’s actions likely harmed multiple patients who can join as a formidable class with an experienced antitrust law firm.

 What is an Unfair Trade Practice?